CumulusNetworks/docs/content/cumulus-linux-512/Monitoring-and-Troubleshooting/Network-Troubleshooting/_index.md

 ...
 ```

-The following example validates the path to destination 10.10.10.2 from the source IP address 10.0.0.1 in VRF mgmt.
+The following example validates the path to destination 10.10.10.2 from the source IP address 10.0.0.1 in the management VRF.

 ```
 cumulus@switch:~$ traceroute -s 10.10.10.1 -i mgmt 10.10.10.2